Falklands, South Georgia & the Antarctic Circle with Pati Stucki

 February 9 to March 2, 2028

 Our most expansive and varied polar journey invites you deep into the Southern Ocean.
-Walk the windswept history of the Falklands/Malvinas, step onto South Georgia’s wild, cliff-lined shores, and stand before beaches alive with fur seals, elephant seals, and hundreds of thousands of penguins, one of the most astonishing wildlife spectacles on Earth.
-Trace the legacy of the Heroic Age of Antarctic Exploration before sailing south to the Antarctic Peninsula, where sculpted icebergs, calving glaciers, busy penguin colonies, and possible whale encounters define each day.
-If conditions allow, we cross 66°33’S at the Antarctic Circle and raise a glass to this luminous continent and the rare privilege of having experienced it fully.
+Walk the windswept islands of the Falklands/Malvinas, step onto South Georgia’s cliff-lined shores, and stand on beaches teeming with fur seals, elephant seals, and hundreds of thousands of penguins, one of the most astonishing wildlife spectacles on Earth.
+Sail south to the Antarctic Peninsula, where sculpted icebergs, calving glaciers, busy penguin colonies, and possible whale encounters define your days.
+If conditions allow, you will cross 66°33’S at the Antarctic Circle and raise a glass to this unique continent and the rare privilege of having visited its wild landscapes.

 This experience is offered as a dedicated nine-person cohort traveling aboard the Ocean Albatros expedition vessel.
 While part of a larger Antarctic voyage, INCA guests benefit from focused leadership by naturalist Pati Stucki and a shared, wildlife-forward educational approach throughout the journey.
 This structure combines the comfort and capabilities of a modern expedition ship with the intimacy, continuity, and intention of a small-group experience.